wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_registration_meta_api.md

 ###### wamp.registration.on_create

-Fired when a registration is created through a registration request for an URI which was previously without a registration.
+Fired when a registration is created through a registration request for a URI which was previously without a registration.
 The event payload consists of positional arguments:

 - `session|id`: The session ID performing the registration request.
 - `RegistrationDetails|dict`: Information on the created registration.